 Here are examples of losses that would likely be covered by an equipment breakdown policy:

 - A motor inside an ice cream freezer burns out, causing the freezer to shut down.
 All of the ice cream melts.

-- A pressure control mechanism inside a boiler fails, and the boiler explodes.
-The explosion severely damages a building and its contents.
+- A pressure release valve on a boiler fails due to corrosion and the boiler explodes.
+The explosion severely damages a restaurant building and its contents.

 - A bolt inside a grinding machine breaks, damaging the interior of the machine.

 - Electrical arcing triggered by a storm damages power lines owned by a utility, causing an electrical outage.
 The outage is followed by a surge, which damages a computer used to operate production equipment.